Updated on: October 21, 2024

 Bottom Line:

 Qustodio is the best parental control app for Android in 2024.
-It has excellent web & app filtering, screen time limits, location tracking, YouTube monitoring, in-depth activity reports, and more.
+It has excellent web & app filtering, screen time limits, location tracking, YouTube monitoring, in-depth activity reports, and it makes it pretty hard to bypass its restrictions on Android.
 Qustodio has a pretty good but limited free plan, and it also offers 3 annual plans that allow 5 or unlimited simultaneous connections.
 Qustodio backs all of its paid plans with a 30-day money-back guarantee.

 🥈 2.
 Norton Family — Best for Families With Lots of Android Devices